Samuel-The-Daya/Just-The-Docs-Template/docs/The-How-and-Why-of-Team-Git-Workflow-And-Sub-Pages/Centralized-Workflow.md

 <!-- prettier-ignore-end -->

-## Concepts of the Centralized Workflow
+## Strengths & Weaknesses of the Centralized Workflow

-These are the base concepts of the Centralized Workflow.
+These are the strengths and weaknesses of the Centralized Workflow.

+Strengths:
 - Simple and similar to Subversion-style workflows.
+- Suitable for small teams and projects.

+Weaknesses:
 - Not as powerful or flexible as other workflows.
-- Suitable for small teams and projects.
 - Merging can be problematic.

 ## Life Cycle of Centralized Workflow